Radiologic Technologist Visa Sponsorship Jobs in Texas

 KNOWLEDGE AND ABILITIES

-Demonstrates the skills and competencies necessary to safely perform the assigned job, determined through ongoing skills and competency assessments
+Demonstrates the skills and competencies necessary to safely perform the assigned job, determined through ongoing skills, competency assessments, and performance evaluations.

 - Possesses basic computer knowledge; operates multiple computer systems to include, Hospital / Radiology Information Systems and Office software to maintain patient and exam documents